PyO3/pyo3/guide/src/building_and_distribution.md

 Any of the `abi3-py3*` features can be enabled instead of setting `PYO3_CROSS_PYTHON_VERSION` in the above examples.

-`PYO3_CROSS_LIB_DIR` can often be omitted when cross compiling extension modules for Unix and macOS targets, or when cross compiling extension modules for Windows and the experimental `generate-import-lib` crate feature is enabled.
+`PYO3_CROSS_LIB_DIR` can often be omitted when cross compiling native modules for Unix and macOS targets, or when cross compiling native modules for Windows and the experimental `generate-import-lib` crate feature is enabled.

 The following resources may also be useful for cross-compiling: